 (2) A person who contravenes subsection (1) commits an offence.

-[Section 105 amended by No. 16 of 2008 s.
+[Section 105 amended: No. 16 of 2008 s.
 34.]

 106. Application of regulations to self-employed persons

 Regulations made under this Act are, subject to any necessary modifications, to be construed to apply to self-employed persons who are engaged in mining operations as if they were employees.